A FEW DAYS in ICELAND

 Today's tour was Iceland Travel's "South Coast & Jokulsarlon Tour" (description.)
 Pickup was shortly after 7:15 a.m. in front of my apartment.

 I think there were close to 50 of us on the bus.
 Olga was our guide.
 She pointed out all the sights to see as we were driven along Highway 1 through Hella, Holt, Vic, and a number of other little communities along Iceland's south coast.

-On the way back to Reykjavik, we stopped for supper (I had lamb meat soup -- again), then stopped to see the Seljalandsfoss waterfall.
+On the way back to Reykjavik, we stopped for supper (I had lamb meat soup -- again -- and it was delicious -- again), then stopped to see the Seljalandsfoss waterfall.
 However, several delays up to that point had pushed back our schedule, and we didn't arrive there until 8:45, and by then it was nearly dark.
 A light was shining on the waterfall, but it was useless.
 There was very little to see and absolutely nothing to photograph.